snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 It is very common for Snowplow users to track A/B testing data in Snowplow.
 This means you can assess the effectiveness of different experiments directly by analyzing your Snowplow data.
 This is enormously valuable, as it means you can not only measure the impact of individaul experiments, but slice results by any of the myriad dimensions that Snowplow makes available to you.
 (Including any that you build yourself on the event-level data, e.g. behavioural segments.)
 In addition, you can build a picture, for individual users, of the different experiments that they have been exposed to over their lifetimes, enabling you to model the impact of individual and collective testing on user behaviour over a long time horizon.

-The integration makes it simple for Optimizely users to grab their Optimizely data in Snowplow: previously users had to write custom Javascript to grab the relevant fields from the [Optimizely `data object`][optimizely-data-object] and push it into Snowplow, either using their own events (*experiment 'a' run*) or context (*event 'b' occurred whilst experiment 'a' was running*).
-Now Optimizely users can simply specify which parts of the data object they would like recorded in Snowplow when the Javascript is initialized, and the tracker will take care of the rest, grabbing the relevant data from Optimizely and sending it as custom context with every event that is recorded into Snowplow.
+The integration makes it simple for Optimizely users to grab their Optimizely data in Snowplow: previously users had to write custom JavaScript to grab the relevant fields from the [Optimizely `data object`][optimizely-data-object] and push it into Snowplow, either using their own events (*experiment 'a' run*) or context (*event 'b' occurred whilst experiment 'a' was running*).
+Now Optimizely users can simply specify which parts of the data object they would like recorded in Snowplow when the JavaScript is initialized, and the tracker will take care of the rest, grabbing the relevant data from Optimizely and sending it as custom context with every event that is recorded into Snowplow.
 It is as simple as follows:

 {% highlight javascript %}
 window.snowplow('newTracker', 'cf', 'd3rkrsqld9gmqf.cloudfront.net', {